lenstronomy/lenstronomy/PUBLISHED.rst

     *A Python package designed to handle both strong and microlensing of compact binaries and the related gravitational-wave signals.*

 * Localizing merging black holes with sub-arcsecond precision using gravitational-wave lensing; `Hannuksela et al. 2020 <https://arxiv.org/abs/2004.13811v3>`_
-    *solving the lens equation with lenstronomy*
+    *solving the lens equation with lenstronomy using lensingGW*

 Theory papers